 A Tribute and a Legacy

-By Diane Sova and the SBRC team
+By Diane Sova with the SBRC Alumni

 One man’s dream spawned a company that impacted the way we see our world even today.
 The roots of Santa Barbara Research Center were established when founder Dave Evans set up radio communications for the round-the-world flight of infamous Howard Hughes.
 Dave went to work for Hughes, became head of the Hughes Aircraft Electronics Department, then struck out on his own with an ambitious vision.